Almenon/reddit_episode_bot/README.md

 Requests should be in a form similar to this:

-> "show title" season 3 episode 2.
+> show title season 3 episode 2.

 Regex parsing allows the bot to accept many different request formats, as well as misspellings.
 The show title can be automatically inferred if the subreddit corresponds to a show in the TV-related subreddits list.